-As part of the Road Safety Strategy 2007 – 2012, the GoSafe consortium has been contracted to operate new safety cameras on behalf of the Garda Síochána.
-Since November 2010, the safety cameras, operated by GoSafe staff have been on roads which have a history of collisions occurring where speed was a contributory factor.
-The areas where the cameras are operating are available on the Garda website.
+An Garda Síochána has contracted the GoSafe consortium to operate safety cameras on their behalf.
+The safety cameras, operated by GoSafe staff have been on roads which have a history of collisions occurring where speed was a contributory factor.
 The cameras operate from vans which are marked with high visibility reflective material and display a safety camera symbol.
-Further information is available here.
+More information is available on garda.ie.

 There are a total of five different types of speed limits throughout Ireland: